 Freshii offers breakfast goers a menu that packs a healthy punch, featuring juices and smoothies, as well as energii bites, eggs and burritos.
 The Donut Hole is a breakfast favorite, offering everything from omelets and waffles to their famous fresh-made donuts.
 At Outpost in 30Avenue, you’ll find an incredible coffee or espresso tucked into a larger shop that offers everything from globally sourced home goods and textiles to contemporary clothing and accessories with a nautical flair – that’s why their tagline is “Sip, Shop, Sea.”

 Nearby, Barbacoa Mexican Grill is “fresh, fast, delicious and affordable.”
 Barbacoa offers tacos, burritos, soups and salads, making it a casual lunch destination at 30Avenue. amici 30A Italian Kitchen is a family-owned and operated restaurant serving up classic Italian comfort foods.
-The menu offers everything from small plates and Neapolitan pizzas to homemade pastas and salads.
+The menu offers everything from small plates and Neapolitan pizzas to homemade pasta and salads.
 Shades Bar & Grill is a South Walton institution that has been serving up awesome eats since 1994.
-With a sports bar vibe, their menu is full of traditional gameday fare like nachos, flatbreads, sandwiches, pastas and wraps.
+With a sports bar vibe, their menu is full of traditional gameday fare like nachos, flatbreads, sandwiches, pasta and wraps.
 And don’t forget the chicken wings!